Patents

 A federal jury in Texas found that Apple’s iTunes software infringed three patents owned by Smartflash LLC, a non-practicing entity established by Patrick Racz.
 The jury awarded Smartflash USD 532.9 million, concluding that Apple wilfully used the patents without permission.
 Smartflash had originally sought USD 852 million, while Apple argued the patents were worth much less.
 The case underscores challenges faced by technology firms in patent litigation, especially against licensing companies.
 Following the verdict, Smartflash intends to pursue further litigation against other major tech companies.

-Apple, known for suing other high profile companies, gets a taste of its own medicine.
-Apple Inc. has been ordered to pay US$ 532.9 Mn after a federal jury in Texas found that its iTunes software infringed three patents owned by patent licensing firm, Smartflash LLC.
+Apple Inc. has been ordered to pay US$ 532.9 Mn after a federal jury in Texas found that its iTunes software infringed three patents owned by patent licensing firm Smartflash LLC.

-To market and commoditize his patents, Patrick Racz, in the early 2000s established Smartflash.
+Patrick Racz established Smartflash in the early 2000s to market and commercialise his patents.
 As a non-practicing entity, the firm operates solely through patent licensing and litigation.
-Smartflash, a Texas-based patent licensing company, sued Apple in May, 2013, alleging that iTunes software infringed its patents related to accessing and storing downloaded songs, videos and games.
-After the 8-hour deliberation, the Jury determined that Apple had not only used Smartflash’s patents without permission, but did so wilfully.
-The trial was held in Tyler, which Apple tried to avoid, by having the lawsuit thrown out.
+Smartflash, a Texas-based patent licensing company, filed suit against Apple in May 2013, alleging that iTunes software infringed its patents relating to accessing and storing downloaded songs, videos, and games.
+After eight hours of deliberation, the jury determined that Apple had used Smartflash’s patents without permission, and that it had done so wilfully.
+The trial was held in Tyler, a venue that Apple had sought to avoid by applying to have the lawsuit dismissed.

-Smartflash demanded US$ 852 Mn in damages from Apple, a portion of which was calculated as a percentage of iPhone, iPad and Mac device sales.
-Apple lawyer, Eric Albritton, argued against awarding hardware royalties for a single device feature.
-Apple argued that the patents were worth US$ 4.5 Mn at most, saying the royalty demands were “excessive and unsupportable”.
+Smartflash had demanded US$ 852 Mn in damages from Apple, a portion of which was calculated as a percentage of iPhone, iPad, and Mac device sales.
+Apple’s counsel, Eric Albritton, argued against the award of hardware royalties for a single device feature.
+Apple contended that the patents were worth US$ 4.5 Mn at most, characterising the royalty demands as excessive and unsupportable.